OWASP/url-classifier/README.md

   void f() {
     // At runtime, we build a URL value.
-    // Pass in a URLContext if you know the base URL.
+    // Pass in a UrlContext if you know the base URL.
     UrlValue url = UrlValue.from("http://example.com/");

     Classification c = CLASSIFIER.apply(